Emperor Hadrian 117-138 AD

 Hadrian was also an ardent admirer of Greek culture, leading to a period known as the ‘Greek Renaissance’ in Rome, with a boom in arts and architecture.
 He ordered the construction of numerous buildings, including the Pantheon in its present form.
 He was also known for his love of travel, making extensive tours of the Empire’s provinces.

 His policies and initiatives, combined with his focus on infrastructure and the welfare of the people, made Hadrian one of the most successful and well-regarded emperors in Roman history.

 This museum-quality coin reproduction of Ancient Roman Coinage is an exact copy of the coin held in the British Museum (BMC 1723).

 Obverse: HADRIANVS AVG COS III PP, laureate head right

-Reverse: BRITANNIA, Britannia seated slightly left, head facing and resting on right hand; spear over left arm; foot on rocks; round shield to right; SC in ex.
+Reverse: BRITANNIA, Britannia seated slightly left, head facing and resting on the right hand; spear over left arm; foot on rocks; round shield to the right; SC in ex.

 Diameter: 33 mm

 Packaged in a coin collecting flip with the description of the coin printed on the flip insert.